-Connect Azure Active Directory as an identity provider
+Connect Azure Active Directory to Citrix Cloud Government

-By default, Citrix Cloud Japan uses the Citrix identity provider to manage the identity information for all users in your Citrix Cloud Japan account.
-You can change this to use Azure Active Directory (AD) to authenticate Citrix Cloud Japan administrators as well as workspace subscribers.
+By default, Citrix Cloud Government uses the Citrix Cloud Government Identity provider to manage the identity information for all users in your Citrix Cloud Government account.
+You can change this to use Azure Active Directory (AD) instead.

-By using Azure AD with Citrix Cloud Japan, you can:
+By using Azure AD with Citrix Cloud Government, you can:

-- Use your own Active Directory so you can control auditing, password policies, and easily disable accounts when needed.
+- Leverage your own Active Directory, so you can control auditing, password policies, and easily disable accounts when needed.

 - Configure multi-factor authentication for a higher level of security against the possibility of stolen sign-in credentials.

 - Use a branded sign-in page, so your users know they’re signing in at the right place.